matheusRSCordovil/Tekever-Teste/README.md

 # Achievements

-1. The user should be able to see a main screen with a list of all Pokémons (with corresponding name and image for each of them).
+- [x] The user should be able to see a main screen with a list of all Pokémons (with corresponding name and image for each of them).
-2. In the main page: apply pagination in the list of Pokémons.
+- [x] In the main page: apply pagination in the list of Pokémons.
-3. From the main page, while clicking a Pokémon, the user should be able to navigate to another page containing the details of that Pokémon.
+- [x] From the main page, while clicking a Pokémon, the user should be able to navigate to another page containing the details of that Pokémon.
-4. In the Pokémon details page, the user should see at least 6 descriptions, the image and the name of one Pokémon.
+- [x] In the Pokémon details page, the user should see at least 6 descriptions, the image and the name of one Pokémon.
-5. In the Pokémon detail page, the user should be able to favorite the Pokémon.
+- [x] In the Pokémon detail page, the user should be able to favorite the Pokémon.
-6. From the main page, the user should be able to navigate to another page.
+- [x] From the main page, the user should be able to navigate to another page.
 This page should contain a list of the favorite Pokémons (with corresponding name and image for each of them).
-7. The application should be implemented in React.
+- [x] The application should be implemented in React.
-8. To get the list of Pókemons and their details, use the PokéAPI: https://pokeapi.co/ (see documentation for more details).
+- [x] To get the list of Pókemons and their details, use the PokéAPI: https://pokeapi.co/ (see documentation for more details).
-9. Usage of the local storage to handle the list of favorite Pokémons.
+- [x] Usage of the local storage to handle the list of favorite Pokémons.
-10. Usage of any UI framework adapted to React (Examples: Bootstrap, Semantic UI).
+- [x] Usage of any UI framework adapted to React (Examples: Bootstrap, Semantic UI).
-11. The app should be responsive (adapt UI so it can be displayed in different screen sizes).
+- [x] The app should be responsive (adapt UI so it can be displayed in different screen sizes).
-12. The code should contain comments.
+- [x] The code should contain comments.
-13. The application code should be submitted in GitHub.
+- [x] The application code should be submitted in GitHub.
-14. On the README file of GitHub, should be mentioned the following information: small description of the application, functional and technical requirements accomplished, technologies used, and the steps of installation.
+- [x] On the README file of GitHub, should be mentioned the following information: small description of the application, functional and technical requirements accomplished, technologies used, and the steps of installation.

 # Getting Started with Create React App

+> APP deployed on Vercel: https://tekever.vercel.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).